Masterpiece Theatre (En Vogue album): Critical reception

 Masterpiece Theatre received generally mixed reviews from music critics.
 Q called the album "magnificent" and was positive towards its approach by integrating unpredictable classical, adding that "cleverly, they have spotted that classical music is more versatile than George Clinton and James Brown interpolations."
 AllMusic editor Stacia Proefrock gave Masterpiece Theatre four out of five stars and considered the album an improvement over previous album EV3 (1997), calling it "clever and classy at the same time."
 Commenting on En Vogue's progression with Masterpiece Theatre, she noted that "the silky-smooth harmonies are still there, combined with forceful solos and sassy and intelligent lyrics."
 British music journalism magazine NME declared the sample-heavy results as "spectacular and deranged and even once the bow-tie operatics are over they stay inventive [...]
 Their absence of attitude in the lyrics lets them sound formulaic [...] but nobody can beat En Vogue for vocal technique, and the rhapsodic experiments are neo-camp genius."

 Rolling Stone wrote that with Masterpiece Theatre "En Vogue still put on one hell of an act," noting that "the trio can be both polished and down-to-earth," while "lacing smooth R&B tracks with feisty lyrics."
 Billboard journalist Michael Paoletta commented that the album takes "the listener on a journey paved with classic soul rhythms and sleek pop melodies."
 While complimenting it for its vocal performances and good fun, he also stated that the album "feels a bit restrained in the age of freewheeling, tooth-suckin' tunes", that would make "it never really as much fun as it should be."
 In his review for Spin, Keith Harris felt that the album still "fulfills its campy designs."
-Less impressed, Matt Diehl, writing for Entertainment Weekly, found that "replacing their funky-diva exuberance with artsy pretension (a riff on "Moonlight Sonata") and don’t-forget-us samples (from their big hit "Hold One"), En Vogue’s fourth foray Masterpiece Theater is anything but a masterpiece."
+Less impressed, Matt Diehl, writing for Entertainment Weekly, found that "replacing their funky-diva exuberance with artsy pretension (a riff on "Moonlight Sonata") and don’t-forget-us samples (from their big hit "Hold On"), En Vogue’s fourth foray Masterpiece Theater is anything but a masterpiece."
 Similarly, Connie Johnson from The Los Angeles Times concluded that "ever since the departure of member Dawn Robinson, En Vogue hasn't sounded like the girl-group innovator it was for much of the '90s – and this isn't the comeback album it needs to be."
+Brent Faisons from Vibe wrote: "Though the commercially technical quality of their voices cannot be denied, [...] their music sounds contrived and unconvincing."